-Course Code BOT66 0
+Course Code BOT660

 Course Title ADVANCED PHYSIOLOGY AND MOLECULAR BIOLOGY

 Course Type Theory

 LTP 4 0 0

 Credits 4

 Course prerequisite B. Sc.
 Medical/Life-sciences/Allied field with Botany as one main subject.

 Course Objective To understand the advanced physiological processes on the bases of

 molecular relation in the plants

-Course Outcome They will learn about the core molecular basics of different
+Course Outcome They will learn about the core molecular basics of of different

 CO1 processes taken place in the cell

 CO2 They will understand the molecular bases of photosynthesis and

 respiration

 CO3 They will learn about the different types of molecular techniques.

-II II - 10
+A

-Regulatory action of uncoupling agents of photophosphorylation; energy loss during vectorial electron transfer in light reaction; genetics of RUBISCO subunit assembly and organization in plants; Regulation of C3, C4, CAM and C2 cycle in photosynthesis.
+Regulatory action of uncoupling agents of photophosphorylation; energy loss during vectorial electron transfer in light reaction; genetics of RUBISCO subunit assembly and organization in plants; Regulation of C_3 , C_4 , CAM and C_2 cycle in photosynthesis.
 Physiological and ecological aspects of photosynthesis